Search Results for

 image-20230602141808031

-In Data files list, you can view the information of the data files, they are:
+In the Data files list, you can view the following information about the data files:

-• Data table name: is the configured Data table name in the relevant Data collection configs.
-If Data table name is not configured, Data source name will be displayed instead.
+• Data table name: the Data table name configured in the relevant Data collection configs.
+If Data table name is not configured, Data source name is displayed instead.

-• File name: is the name of the uploaded data files.
-If there are multiple data files generated from a Data collection config at one job running time.
-The data files will have the numeral suffix, for example: yyyy.MM.dd_data table name(s)_1.csv, : yyyy.MM.dd_data table name(s)_2.csv
+• File name: the name of the uploaded data files.
+If multiple data files are generated from a Data collection config in one job run, the data files have a numeral suffix, for example: yyyy.MM.dd_data table name(s)_1.csv, : yyyy.MM.dd_data table name(s)_2.csv

-• Status: is the status of the data files.
+• Status: the status of the data files.
 There are 7 statuses:

 • New: the data file has just been created.

-• Preparing: the data file is in preparation.
+• Preparing: the data file is being prepared.

-• Preparing failed: the preparation for the data file has failed.
+• Preparing failed: the preparation of the data file has failed.

-• Prepared: the preparation for the data file has completed.
+• Prepared: the preparation of the data file is complete.

-• Uploading: the uploading of the data file to SFTP server is in progress.
+• Uploading: the data file is being uploaded to the SFTP server.

-• Uploading failed: the uploading of the data file to SFTP server has failed.
+• Uploading failed: the upload of the data file to the SFTP server has failed.

-• Uploaded: the data file has been uploaded to SFTP server successfully.
+• Uploaded: the data file has been uploaded to the SFTP server successfully.

-• Generation date: is the date time when the data file preparation has started.
+• Generation date: the date and time when the data file preparation started.

-• Error message: is the error message when the data file preparation or data file uploading processes has failed.
+• Error message: the error message shown when the data file preparation or upload process has failed.

 Download data files

-You can only download the data files after it is prepared successfully.
-The download-able files has one of these status: Prepared, Uploading, Uploading failed, Uploaded.
-Only 1 data file can be downloaded at a time.
+You can only download a data file after it is prepared successfully.
+The downloadable files have one of these statuses: Prepared, Uploading, Uploading failed, Uploaded.
+Only one data file can be downloaded at a time.

-To download the data file, first, select the data file and click on the Download button
+To download a data file, first select the data file and click the Download button.

 image-20230602142030919

-After that, a confirmation dialog will be opened.
-To continue downloading the file, click on the Yes button.
-If you want to cancel the downloading, click on the Cancel button.
+After that, a confirmation dialog opens.
+To continue downloading the file, click the Yes button.
+If you want to cancel the download, click the Cancel button.

 image-20230602141939683